 SharePoint is a web based application and can easily be used as an internet facing site.
 Many of the top company and government websites are SharePoint based.
 One benefit of using SharePoint as an internet site is the reduction of the need for a web team.
 Once the site is set up the people that are responsible for publishing content to the web are the people that actually work on the content.
 Publishing workflows can be set up that extend the functionality of approval workflows.
 Once content has been approved it can be made visible to the whole wide world.

 Sales contracts are legal documents which typically have legal implications regarding retention, access and security.
 It is important that contracts not be lost or deleted both to protect the company and to assist in legal discovery as discussed in part 3 of this series.
 SharePoint can integrate with Microsoft Dynamics CRM to relate customer information to their contracts and documentation stored in SharePoint.

 This allows an organization to take advantage of the advanced tracking and reporting of a CRM solution while ensuring that important documentation is preserved and protected in SharePoint.
 If client portals are enabled then the client’s documents can be stored in a location that is secured but easily accessible by all stakeholders.
 To extend the ease of use for these stakeholders an organization can email enable the SharePoint libraries, as discussed in part 1 of this series, so that users can preserve important documents by emailing them into SharePoint.

 This post is the fourth and final in the blog series focusing on the advantages of SharePoint within the F.O.S.H. areas.
 The first three blogs exemplified the many advantages of using SharePoint to enhance HR, Financial and Operational procedures and departmental collaboration.

-For more information on SharePoint please contact FMT Consultants, LLC.
+For more information on SharePoint please contact FMT Consultants.